allanwright/switch-steal-unwrap/README.md

 ## TODO
 * Add home button to game view
 * Rewrite this readme
-* Make cheat button invisible and only when not calculating action
+* Make cheat button visible only when not calculating action
-* Check doc comments for all services
+* Make cheat button look like taking a normal turn

 ## Recommended IDE Setup